-The following protocol deals with the assessments made in the area of Safety Assist, in particular for the Occupant Status Monitoring, Speed Assist Systems, Lane Support Systems and Autonomous Emergency Braking Systems.
+The following protocol deals with the assessments in the area of Safe Driving, specifically for Occupant Status Monitoring and Speed Assist Systems.

 DISCLAIMER: Euro NCAP has taken all reasonable care to ensure that the information published in this protocol is accurate and reflects the technical decisions taken by the organisation.
 In the unlikely event that this protocol contains a typographical error or any other inaccuracy, Euro NCAP reserves the right to make corrections and determine the assessment and subsequent result of the affected requirement(s).